 - Post your prescription to us each time you need a delivery

 Once we have your prescription, you can phone or email your order.

 We will call you for payment.

-If your order is placed before 12pm on a weekday, you will have delivery the next day.
+If your order is placed before 12pm on a weekday, you will have delivery the next day or the day after.

 Is there a charge for delivery?